vass-engineering/Demo-Openshif-multicluster/Readme.md

 1. Requirements.md

-Before to proceded, you will need a loadbalancer and dns services.
-This Doc has some examples for HA-proxy and Bind DNS files configuration.
+* Before to proceded, you will need a loadbalancer and a dns services.
+This Doc has some examples for HA-proxy and Bind DNS bind files configuration.

 2. ReadmeClusterA.md

-This guide will help you to install the Openshift 4.11 Cluster OCPA using Terraform on VMware with UPI.
+* This guide will help you to install the Openshift  Cluster 4.11 OCPA using Terraform on VMware with UPI.

 3. ReadmeClusterA.md

-This guide wil help you to install the Openshift 4.11 Cluster OCPB using Terraform on VMware with UPI.
+* This guide wil help you to install the Openshift Cluster 4.11 OCPB using Terraform on VMware with UPI.

 4. ReadmeClusterManagement.md